pslabunibo/jaca-android/README.md

 ## Quick Guide

-See the [Wiki](https://github.com/pslabunibo/jaca-android/wiki) related to this repository for all information on use JaCa-Android in your Android projects.
+See the [Wiki](https://github.com/pslabunibo/jaca-android/wiki) related to this repository for all information on how to use JaCa-Android for creating MAS-based Android projects.

 To let your Android project accessing the JaCa-Android library, chose one of the following options.